bryaburg/Bookmarks/README.md

 - [BookCrossing](https://bookcrossing.com/) - Release your books "into the wild" for strangers to find or perform a "controlled release" to another BookCrossing member, and track their journey via journal entries from around the world.
 - [Dimensions](https://www.dimensions.com/) - Platform offering visual reference designs for dimensions and measurements across various categories.

-## Coding Practice / Competitive Programming
+## Coding Practice / Competitive Programming Links

 - [LeetCode](https://leetcode.com/) - Platform for practicing coding problems with a focus on algorithmic challenges.
 - [NeetCode](https://neetcode.io/) - Coding practice website designed to enhance your skills through real-world projects and collaborative coding.